Snaptain SP500 Short Review

 TapFly – This is another flight mode that I am seeing a lot more of in cheap drones, it allows you to draw a path on the drone app and the drone will follow that route automatically, allowing you to concentrate more on taking quality images and videos.

 Circle Fly – This is also known as orbit mode, you choose a point of interest and the drone will fly around it.

 Follow Me Mode – In this mode, the drone will lock on to your phone and follow you wherever you go.
 A pretty cool flight mode to have when you go for a long walk.

 Return Home – This mode can be manually activated via the remote control or within the app, once activated, the drone will return to where it took off from.
 This mode is automatically activated if you lose connection or when the battery gets low.
 The feature works well, but sometimes the landing can be a little off, but not by much.
 You can also adjust how high up the drone should be before it returns home just so it doesn’t come up against any kind of obstacles.

-One whole, the drone fly’s very well, the GPS keeps the drone steady and you always have a lock on where it is via the app.
-If you fly without GPS ( which I don’t recommend for beginners ) it can be a little hard to control and the flight isn’t always smooth.
-The FPV stream is pretty good for such a cheap drone but if you test its range to the limit, its not always clear and connection can sometimes be lost.
+On the whole, the drone flies very well, the GPS keeps the drone steady, and you always have a lock on where it is via the app.
+If you fly without GPS ( which I don’t recommend for beginners ) it can be a little hard to control, and the flight isn’t always smooth.
+The FPV stream is pretty good for such a cheap drone, but if you test its range to the limit, it’s not always clear, and the connection can sometimes be lost.